Course type: Honours

 FISC Foundation: 6.4, A Levels: 8, IB Diploma: 25, Gao Kao: Tier Two

-The Bachelor of Engineering (Computer Systems) (Honours) focuses on developing the specialised skills involved in designing and analysing hardware systems and algorithms for products such as PDA's, mobile phones, games machines through to aircraft flight control systems, unmanned vehicles, super computers and global telecommunications systems.
+The Bachelor of Engineering (Computer and Network Systems) (Honours) focuses on developing the specialised skills involved in designing and analysing hardware systems and algorithms for products such as PDA's, mobile phones, games machines through to aircraft flight control systems, unmanned vehicles, super computers and global telecommunications systems.

 There is a strong and balanced emphasis on the development of theoretical concepts, practical engineering skills and teamwork.